 A solid litter box setup will not only save your carpets, clothes, and bed from accidents, but also help your cat stay happy and healthy.

 Where you put the litter boxes is just as important as having the right number of them.
 Place them in different areas and levels of your home to give your cat a chance to mix it up.
 If you do have to place two in the same room, make sure there is some space between them.
 Avoid high-traffic areas, heating and cooling vents, and noisy appliances, as these make going to the bathroom less peaceful for your cat.
-And make sure they have easy access to enter and exit the litter box from multiple angles.
+Make sure they have easy access to enter and exit the litter box from multiple angles.

 The more spacious your cat’s boxes are, the better.
 Ideally, the size of the box should match your cat’s size — from the tip of their nose to the end of their tail.
 If you opt for a roofless box, make sure the sides of the box are low enough that they can easily get in and out.

 Some cats love having a roof over their litter boxes, while others prefer wide-open spaces.
 Set up both types to see which your cat prefers.